-BCWA is committed to respecting and keeping safe any personal information we hold on you as a valued service user, employee, prospective employee or supporter of our work, and to being transparent in how we process it.
+BCWA is committed to respecting and keeping safe any personal information we hold on you as a valued service user, employee, prospective employee or supporter of our work; and to being transparent in how we process it.
 We believe safety extends to the protection and safeguarding of all personal data i.e. information that can be used to identify you, as lives can depend on its security.
 BCWA operates in compliance with the UK General Data Protection Regulation.

 Bromley & Croydon Women’s Aid is registered under the Data Protection Act 1998 as a Data Controller, number Z2075208.
 Bromley & Croydon Women’s Aid is a charity registered in England & Wales, charity number 1068007 and a company limited by guarantee, number 03320296.

 1.4 The Data We Collect